kodonnellredhat/sno-nuc/README.md

 > sudo dd if=agent.x86_64.iso of=/dev/sda status=progress

-- setup the kubeconfg for authentication
+- setup the kubeconfg for authentication on the laptop

 > mkdir -p ~/.kube
 >